zucchinidev/go-chat-application/README.md

 A simple web-based chat application that allows multiple users to have a real-time conversation right in their web browser.
 I will start by building a simple web server using the net/http package, which will serve the HTML files.
 We will then go on to add support for web sockets through which our messages will flow.

+This project has three different implementations of profile images: Gravatar, Local files and Google or Github profile image.

+It also has authentication with Google and Github providers.

 ## Run server
 ```bash
 $ ./chat -addr=":3000"